 Rock Creek - Boundary Country, BC.

-Located in the Southern Okanagan close to the US border, Rock Creek is a small community situated on the famous Kettle Valley Rail Trail that has stunning views and, in this section, parallels the banks of the Kettle River.
+Located in Boundary Country in the south Thompson Okanagan close to the US border, Rock Creek is a small community situated on the famous Kettle Valley Rail Trail that has stunning views and parallels the banks of the Kettle River.
 The trail is popular with hikers and cyclists who can also stop and enjoy a cool dip in the river.
 While here visitors can try a little gold panning or perhaps go windsurfing at nearby Conkle Lake Provincial Park.
 In the winter showshoeing and cross-country skiing is popular and nearby Mt.
 Baldy offers excellent skiing.

 The community of Westbridge is just 13.5 km (8.4 mi) to the north along highway 33.